 Below is a map of the Angels Landing hiking trail.
 If it is not visible, be sure to refresh your browser 🙂

 Climbing Out of the Virgin River Canyon

-You finally made it through the logistics of Zion Shuttle and have arrived at the Grotto Trailhead.
-From here, you cross the road and follow the well marked trail across the Virgin River and turn right.
+You finally made it through the logistics of the Zion Shuttle and have arrived at the Grotto Trailhead.
+From here, you cross the road and follow the well-marked trail across the Virgin River and turn right.
 You climb slowly out of the river bottom until you hit a series of switchbacks at a cliff face.
 After you traverse the cliff, you reach Refrigerator Canyon.

 The final approach to Angels Landing is where you get to discover and expand your comfort zone.
 The day before our hike, we went on a technical canyoneering tour.
 Jenn felt comfortable in her harness and on rope.
 The heights never bothered her at all.
 She felt comfortable and secure with her gear.
 She has no shame in saying that the exposure and footing of the final ½ mile frightened her.

 Coming back down the chains was just as harrowing as going up.
 I flipped around and went hand over hand down the chain while walking backwards down the trail.
 Jenn just scooted along and had me spot her feet to the step downs.
 There was still the problem with passing people heading up to the summit.
 From the wiggles on down, we were glad we packed hiking poles.
 We just needed to secure them well while crossing the chains.

 The shuttle was empty enough that we could get a seat, but we were happy not to have to wait like we did in the morning.
 Pretty soon, we were sipping blended coffee drinks at the visitor center reflecting on the trip.
 Did you know that Angels Landing was named in 1916, not because it’s a high point, but because angels might pause there before the Great White Throne (another peak in the area)?